Random walks on $\mathrm{Homeo}(S^1)$: An invariance principle

 \subsection{Exponent of contraction in RDS}

 We go back to the context of random walks on $\mathrm{Homeo}(S^1)$.
+In this particular case, Theorem \ref{invariance} becomes: \begin{cor} ~ Let $(G,\nu)$ a random dynamical system on $S^1$, and let $\mu$ be a stationary probability of the system.
+Then \begin{itemize} \item either $\lambda_{con}(\mathbb{P}\times\mu)<0$ (contraction), \item or $f_*\mu=\mu$ for $\nu$-almost every homeomorphism $f$ (and so for any $f$ in $G$) (invariance). \end{itemize} \end{cor}

-Theorem \ref{invariance} gives some information only at typical points $x\in S^1$ for the stationary probability measures of the systems.
-But in the case of random walks, it is actually possible to deduce information at every point: \begin{prop} Let $\omega\mapsto (f_\omega^n)$ a random walk on $\mathrm{Homeo}(S^1)$ and let $x_0$ in $S^1$.
-For $\mathbb{P}$-almost every $\omega$, the set $\Pi_\omega$ of weak-$*$ cluster values of the sequence of probability measures $\left(\frac{1}{N}\sum_{n=0}^{N-1}\delta_{f_{\omega}^n(x_0)}\right)_{N\in \N}$ is constituted of stationary probability measures, and \end{prop} The fact that for $\mathbb{P}$-almost every $\omega$, $\Pi_\omega$ is constituted of stationary probability measures is a general fact: that is the analogue of the standard Krylov-Bogolyubov Theorem for RDS, and is in fact valid for any RDS on a compact set.
-The proof can be found in \cite{Deroin-cours} (French), or it can be seen as a consequence of Lemma 2.5 of \cite{Furstenberg}.\\
+Thus,we obtain information at typical points $x\in S^1$ for the stationary probability measures of the systems.
+But it is actually possible to deduce information at every point $x$ of the circle.
+To do this, we are going to use the following general fact of random dynamical systems: \begin{prop} Let $(G,\nu)$ be a RDS on a compact metric space $(X,d)$, $(\Omega,\mathbb{P})=(G^\N,\nu^\N)$ the associated probabilty space, and let $x_0$ be a point of $X$.
+Then, for $\mathbb{P}$-almost every $\omega$, the set $\Pi_{\omega,x_0}$ of weak-$*$ cluster values of the sequence of probability measures $\left(\frac{1}{N}\sum_{n=0}^{N-1}\delta_{f_{\omega}^n(x_0)}\right)_{N\in \N}$ is constituted of stationary probability measures of the RDS. \end{prop} This proposition is the analogue of the standard Krylov-Bogolyubov Theorem for RDS.
+The proof can be found in \cite{Deroin-cours} (French), or it can be seen as a consequence of Lemma 2.5 of \cite{Furstenberg}.
+We are going to use it to extract punctual informations on $\lambda_{con}$ from the informations on stationary measures: